Anas M.R. AlSobeh (AlSubh), Ph.D

 Experience as a .NET developer and Java Eclipse developed a real-world web application, and familiar with the Software Life Cycle Development and design patterns.

-Interested in Distributed systems, Distributed Transaction Processing Systems, Cloud Computing, and Web development, Aspect-Oriented Programming, Web Security.
+Interested in Distributed systems, Distributed Transaction Processing Systems, Cloud Computing, and Web development, Aspect-Oriented Programming, Web Security, Data Analysis, Cebersecurity, and UI/UX.

 Like movies, nature, swimming, traveling and volunteering work